 He was presenting his act at the Savoy Hotel in London and one of the items he presented was an item with three coloured balls.
 I then do Color-A-Rama as detailed in the instructions.
 Then the story continues.
 After he had finished his act, he was given a note inviting him to visit a certain table.
 When he did he found the person at the table was the famous mathematician Albert Einstein who complimented him upon his act.
 Then he said he was intrigued by the item with the “snooker balls.”
 He was certain that the balls had to be in a certain order for it to work.
 To this Koran replied “No they can be in any order.”

 He then presented the effect for Einstein for a second time.
-This I then do, and at the end turn to the audience and say “That ladies and gentlemen if the item that intrigued the famous mathematician Albert Einstein.
+This I then do, and at the end turn to the audience and say “That ladies and gentlemen is the item that intrigued the famous mathematician Albert Einstein.
 I will leave you to work it out.
-When you have, answers on a post card please.
 I have found that by building a story around the puzzle makes it interesting for those watching.
 I have done it… Twice and has been well received.

 Colorama – An original effect created by “Chop-Chop” (Al Wheatley).
 Color-A-Rama.
 Three colored balls, sit on a numbered stand.
 A spectator mentally chooses one ball and, while the performer’s back is turned, silently changes the places of the other two balls.
 Now the performer asks the spectator to exchange any two balls, and to call out their numbers.
 This is repeated any number of times.